The Department of Comparative Literature,

 The University of Hong Kong

 In spring 2019, I designed and ran four career workshops at The University of Hong Kong, in collaboration with HKU Common Core.
-The workshops provided university students and staff with essential career advice, covering topics like: networking skills, how to use social media in your job search, essential career planning strategies, and discussions on entrepreneurship and innovation.
+The workshops were tailored to students and staff at the university.

 The University of Oslo